Krist Novoselic: Political and social activism

 Novoselic supported Democratic Senator Barack Obama in the 2008 Democratic presidential primaries and in the 2008 general election.
 He later broke with the Democratic Party, stating that "it's a top-down structure" averse to reform from its grassroots.

 In 2009, Novoselic ran for county clerk of Wahkiakum County, Washington, but later withdrew his candidacy.
 He had sought the office as a candidate of the "Grange Party" (a reference to his membership in the National Grange of the Order of Patrons of Husbandry) although no such party exists.
 His campaign was intended as a protest against Washington State's party system, in which a candidate can claim any party (real or fictional) as their own without consent or support from the party.
 Novoselic explained his support for fair voting reforms on C-SPAN's Washington Journal in 2012.

-Nirvana bassist Krist Novoselic points at a mural showcasing Nirvana in downtown Aberdeen in 2014.
+Novoselic points at a mural showcasing Nirvana in downtown Aberdeen in 2014.

-In 2014, Novoselic voiced his support for Eddie Vedder‘s statements regarding the Israeli-Palestinian conflict.
+In 2014, Novoselic voiced his support for Eddie Vedder‘s statements regarding the Israeli–Palestinian conflict, saying "The people of Palestine and Israel deserve peace and prosperity. ...
+It is the knuckleheads on both sides that should be criticized and not the singer from a rock band."

 In an interview for Reason TV, Novoselic was asked how he described his political views.
-He responded, "I'm an anarcho-capitalist, socialist, moderate...
+He responded, "I'm an anarcho-capitalist, socialist, moderate. ...
 I don't know" and continued to say that while his political views couldn't be easily categorized, he finds fault in the political philosophies of both the left and right-wing.
 In 2015, he supported Lawrence Lessig's presidential campaign.
 In 2016, Novoselic supported and campaigned for Libertarian presidential candidate Gary Johnson.

 In June 2020, Novoselic made a Facebook post discussing President Donald Trump's speech in response to unrest following the murder of George Floyd.
 He called Trump "strong and direct" but added that he "should not be sending troops into states".
 Following criticism, Novoselic made his Facebook page private and deleted his Twitter account.
 After receiving backlash for the original post, Novoselic clarified: "As an avowed independent, I don't endorse a major party or candidate.
 And it feels insane to have to say this, but I don't support fascism, and I don't support an authoritarian state.
 I believe in a civilized society and that we all have to work toward that".

 On May 22, 2023, the Forward Party published a tweet welcoming Novoselic onto their board.

 In 2024, Novoselic founded the Cascade Party of Washington, a minor political party.
 To qualify as a political party, he announced a campaign for president in the 2024 United States presidential election, with a goal to gather 1,000 signatures.
 On August 24, 2024, he gathered the votes needed, and dropped out.